Iron deficiency anemia

 Pregnant and breastfeeding women will need to take extra iron because they often cannot get enough iron from their normal diet.

-Your hematocrit should return to normal after 2 months of iron therapy.
-You will need to keep taking iron for another 6 to 12 months to replace the body's iron stores in the bone marrow.
+Often your anemia will improve or resolve with 6 weeks of iron therapy.
+You will need to keep taking iron for another 6 months to replace your body's iron stores in your bone marrow.